 "Grimsby Town Centre is a safe, thriving destination where small businesses are celebrated, and local talent supported.
-People would like more attractive seating and more shops to bring people in.
-(Attractive & Vibrant Town Centres)"
+People would like more attractive seating and more shops to bring people in."

-"A home for creative arts, where stories that look back and forward are told by the storytellers of our town.
-(Looking after and protecting our Parks and Public Spaces & Telling our Story of Culture & Heritage)"
+"A home for creative arts, where stories that look back and forward are told by the storytellers of our town."

 "Reliable bus and cycle routes for getting to work on time, every time.
-For the kids to get to the youth club and back safely.
-(Improving our Journeys)"
+For the kids to get to the youth club and back safely."